JapanesePlatano/Notes/Ops201Class04.md

 Think about a technological device particularly popular in your culture or community.
 Imagine a scenario where issues arise: how would you apply CompTIA A+ troubleshooting methodology to help, while considering the end-user’s cultural background?

-Almost everyone has a smartphone nowadays but a lot of people don't know ho to utilize them to their full extent, there could be geenrational barriers that impede people older than me from fully understanding what the device is capable of doing like connecting a set of bluetooth headphones to their device and struggleling to do so.
+Almost everyone has a smartphone nowadays, but a lot of people don't know how to utilize them to their full extent, there could be generational barriers that impede people older than me from fully understanding what the device is capable of doing like connecting a set of Bluetooth headphones to their device and struggling to do so.
 It is important to know your audience and how to deal with them.
-If I am to help an old person perform such task I would gather information on what they are trying to accomplish, Identy the issue, come up with a plan and execute a solution i.e. something like this: old person cannot use their bluetooth headphones>Maybe they do not know how to connect their headphones to their smartphone>teach them how to connect their bluetooth headphones to their smartphone>Show them tep by step on how to do so.
+If I am to help an old person perform such task I would gather information on what they are trying to accomplish, Identify the issue, come up with a plan and execute a solution i.e. something like this: old person cannot use their Bluetooth headphones>Maybe they do not know how to connect their headphones to their smartphone>teach them how to connect their Bluetooth headphones to their smartphone>Show them step by step on how to do so.

-## Things I want to know more about
+Things I want to know more about

 N/A